 First, we asked Angelenos to vote for the issues that matter most to them, online from April 6th to May 8th, 2023.

-Next, we will announce the top-voted issues on May 15th, 2023 and open grant applications to organizations working in those areas.
+Next, we announced the top-voted issues on May 15th, 2023 and opened grant applications to organizations working in those areas.

-Finally, we will evaluate all of the proposals in collaboration with SJP Los Angeles and, along with our Funding Partners, award this year's grants on September 28th, 2023.
+Finally, we evaluated all of the proposals in collaboration with SJP Los Angeles and, along with our Funding Partners, awarded this year's grants on September 28th, 2023.

 How do I vote?

 We want to know what matters to YOU!

 Online voting is now closed.
 It took place between Thursday, April 6th, 2023 and Monday, May 8th, 2023.